horsehhhh/shadow-accord-character-builder/README.md

 **Current Version**: 0.3.0 | **Last Updated**: July 29, 2025

 🌐 **[Launch Web App](https://shadowaccordcharacterbuilder.up.railway.app)** | Created with ❤️ for the Shadow Accord Community!

+## ⚖️ Legal Disclaimer

+**Shadow Accord Character Builder** is an unofficial, fan-created tool for the Shadow Accord RPG system.
+This project is not affiliated with, endorsed by, or connected to the creators or publishers of Shadow Accord, World of Darkness, or any related intellectual properties.

+- **Shadow Accord** and related game content are the intellectual property of their respective creators
+- **World of Darkness** and associated trademarks are owned by Modiphius Entertainment and Paradox Interactive
+- This character builder is created and maintained by fans for the fan community
+- No copyright infringement is intended - this tool is provided free of charge for personal, non-commercial use only

+All game mechanics, character data, and rulebook references implemented in this application remain the intellectual property of their original creators.
+This project serves only as a digital tool to assist players in character creation and management.